 For a conveyancing solicitor, calculating Stamp Duty Land Tax (SDLT) is a routine but high-stakes task.
-A miscalculation can delay completion, trigger HMRC penalties, or expose the firm to professional negligence claims.
-This guide explains how to calculate SDLT for UK residential property transactions, including the additional property surcharge and non-resident SDLT, with worked examples using 2025/26 rates.
+A miscalculation can delay completion, trigger HMRC penalties, or expose the firm to a professional negligence claim.
+This guide explains how to calculate SDLT for UK residential property transactions from 1 April 2025, including the additional-dwelling surcharge and the non-resident surcharge, with worked examples using current rates.

-SDLT applies to land and property purchases in England and Northern Ireland.
-Scotland has Land and Buildings Transaction Tax (LBTT) and Wales has Land Transaction Tax (LTT).
-This article focuses on the English and Northern Irish regime.
-If you handle cross-border transactions, check the relevant devolved tax rules separately.
+SDLT applies to land and property purchases in England and Northern Ireland only.
+Scotland has Land and Buildings Transaction Tax (LBTT) and Wales has Land Transaction Tax (LTT), both administered separately with their own bands.
+This article focuses on the England and Northern Ireland regime.
+If you handle cross-border transactions, check the relevant devolved tax rules.

 Purchase Price Band (£)SDLT Rate